samsung-cnct/kraken/README.md

 ## Developing features or bugfixes
 We accept pull requests from all users and do not require a contributor license agreement.
-To simplify merging we prefer pull requests that are based on the current Master and from a feature branch in your personal fork of the k2cli repo.
+To simplify merging we prefer pull requests that are based on the current Master and from a feature branch in your personal fork of the Kraken repo.

 ### To build
 This is a go project with vendored dependencies so building is a snap.